Leadwerks/Documentation/entityscripts.md

 ## Entity Script System

 The Leadwerks entity script system allows you to attach code files to objects in the scene to give them additional properties and behavior in the game.
-Open the scene "ScriptAndFlowgraph.map" from the sample package.
+Open the scene "ScriptExample.map" from the sample package.
 You'll find four simple doorways, with a blue door in the middle.
 The two doors in the front have no script.
 The two doors in the back already have the SwingingDoor and SlidingDoor scripts added to them.
 The two doors in the back also have a transparent box around them, with a CollisionTrigger script added to each.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/ScriptAndFlowgraph.png?raw=true)